jamii/neon-dom/README.md

-yarn install && yarn start
+`yarn install && yarn start`

+A minimal example showing how to manipulate the dom from neon in electron.

+Creates a button and attaches a closure as a callback.